-The Supervisory Control and Data Acquisition (SCADA) System project includes the development of a SCADA System Master Plan, which was completed in May 2016 in order to establish comprehensive standards for the District's entire SCADA system infrastructure, a communications network between all of the District's operating facilities, and a system-wide network security program.
-The SCADA System Master Plan is currently being implemented to create a master SCADA system that will meet the expanding needs of the District, as related to the implementation of ongoing and recently completed construction projects including the expansion of the Goldsworthy Desalter, the two turnout structures at the Montebello Forebay Spreading Grounds, and the new ARC AWTF (formerly named GRIP).
-Eventually, a fully integrated and standardized master SCADA system will be established and all of WRD's operating facilities displayed at the Centralized Information System established at the District's offices in Lakewood, California.
+The Supervisory Control and Data Acquisition (SCADA) System project includes the implementation of the SCADA System Master Plan, which was completed in May 2016 in order to establish comprehensive standards for the District's entire SCADA system infrastructure, a communications network between all of the District's operating facilities, and a system-wide network security program.
+SCADA upgrades are being considered for the WRD's LJVLAWTF to modernize the original SCADA system and improve the integration between the original and expanded facilities.